cpockrandt/PhyloCSFpp/README.rst

 Unfortunately no binaries are available and we think the outdated Ocaml code might be difficult to get running for inexperienced users.
 To build tracks the user also has to set up their own pipeline and do some coding.
 Hence, we thought it would be helpful to make an easy-to-use program that merges all necessary steps into a single step to quickly create tracks for entire genomes.
-As part of this project we computed tracks for many algorithms and included them into the UCSC genome browser as well as offer them for download:
+As part of this project we computed tracks for more species and included them into the UCSC genome browser as well as offer them for download:

-ftp://ftp.ccb.jhu.edu/pub/pocki/phylocsf++
+ftp://ftp.ccb.jhu.edu/pub/software/phylocsf++

 License
 ^^^^^^^